 With two weeks, the possibilities are endless.
 You could sail through the Norwegian fjords and discover the capitals of Finland and Estonia, Helsinki and Tallinn.
 Or, pair your trip around Scandinavia with some day tours in Iceland to take in another culture.

 If you would like to discover Scandinavia on your own but prefer not to drive, then an independent tour is the perfect choice.
 Public transportation in Scandinavia is fast, reliable and punctual, so getting around by train and ferry is a great alternative to driving.

 On top of visiting the Scandinavian capitals, you could add a Norway in a Nutshell tour to your itinerary.
 You’ll take train rides, cruises and buses to see some of the most iconic locations in Norway.

 Winter is also a good time to go up into Northern Norway, Svalbard, or Lapland, which encompasses the northern regions of Finland and Sweden.
 Stay in an Ice Hotel, go dog sledding or visit the Santa Claus Village.

 To see the region from a local’s point of view and make some new friends along the way, pick from one of our guided small group tours in Scandinavia.

 You’ll get an enriching experience of Scandinavia, getting under the skin of Sweden, Denmark and Norway in the company of a knowledgeable guide and like-minded companions.

 Plus, you always have support with Nordic Visitor, with access to our 24/7 helpline during your tour.
-We’re here to make sure you have the road trip of a lifetime!
-Browse our Scandinavia self-drive tours or get in touch to get started.
+We’re here to make sure you have the road trip of a lifetime.
+Browse our Scandinavia self-drive tours or get in touch to start planning.